gw19/eleganttips.css/README.md

 <br>
 <br>
 ### Other options
-Now you can have other features and styles by adding more classes in your element tag.
+Now you can have other features and styles by adding more classes in your child element tag `<span>`.
 #### Arrows
 ```html
 <span class='et-top et-arrow'>